A total of Nine were shotdown.

 Comment: I was in VP-2 1952-1955.
 I was duty driver Jan, 4 1954 when we lost our first patrol.
 I knew most of the crew.
 I had flown with that crew some stateside. --- James Burlison

-4 Jan 1954 --- A Neptune from VP-2 Squadron Call Sign 3 Cape Cod BuNo 127752 ( Lt Jesse Beasley PPC) “reported missing” on Squadron’s first night mission of Iwakuni deployment. ---
+4 Jan 1954 VP-2 Squadron’s Neptune Call Sign 3 Cape Cod BuNo 127752 Lt Jesse Beasley PPC “reported missing” on Squadron’s first night mission of their Iwakuni deployment.
+The mission conducted over the Yellow Sea reported hourly weather but was also engaged in espionage for the Navy’s participation in PROJECT SHAMROCK II which monitored cable traffic between government embassies.

 Each crew member posted eligible to receive: